FLGX06/gmod-selfdriving/README.md

 ## Inputs
-**Make sure output distance, output velocity, output entity+entid is enabled in the ranger spawn menu** **Also set the ranger distance to 8192 by typing it in there**
+**Make sure output distance, output velocity, output entity+entid is enabled in the ranger spawn menu** **Also set the ranger distance to 8192 by typing it in there** **Don't forget to configure the braking time from 1000 gm/s to 0** `BrakingTime = 1 * (Speed / 1000)`
+By default it is configured that it takes 1 second from 1000 gm/s to 0

 ### Rangers
 * Front - facing forward